Riboflavin: Absorption, metabolism, excretion

 More than 90% of riboflavin in the diet is in the form of protein-bound FMN and FAD.
 Exposure to gastric acid in the stomach releases the coenzymes, which are subsequently enzymatically hydrolyzed in the proximal small intestine to release free riboflavin.

 Absorption occurs via a rapid active transport system, with some additional passive diffusion occurring at high concentrations.
 Bile salts facilitate uptake, so absorption is improved when the vitamin is consumed with a meal.
-One small clinical trial in adults reported that the maximum amount of riboflavin that can be absorbed from a single dose is 27 mg.
 The majority of newly absorbed riboflavin is taken up by the liver on the first pass, indicating that postprandial appearance of riboflavin in blood plasma may underestimate absorption.
 Three riboflavin transporter proteins have been identified: RFVT1 is present in the small intestine and also in the placenta; RFVT2 is highly expressed in brain and salivary glands; and RFVT3 is most highly expressed in the small intestine, testes, and prostate.
 Infants with mutations in the genes encoding these transport proteins can be treated with riboflavin administered orally.

 Riboflavin is reversibly converted to FMN and then FAD.
 From riboflavin to FMN is the function of zinc-requiring riboflavin kinase; the reverse is accomplished by a phosphatase.
 From FMN to FAD is the function of magnesium-requiring FAD synthase; the reverse is accomplished by a pyrophosphatase.
 FAD appears to be an inhibitory end-product that down-regulates its own formation.

 When excess riboflavin is absorbed by the small intestine, it is quickly removed from the blood and excreted in urine.
 Urine color is used as a hydration status biomarker and, under normal conditions, correlates with urine specific gravity and urine osmolality.
 However, riboflavin supplementation in large excess of requirements causes urine to appear more yellow than normal.
 With normal dietary intake, about two-thirds of urinary output is riboflavin, the remainder having been partially metabolized to hydroxymethylriboflavin from oxidation within cells, and as other metabolites.
 When consumption exceeds the ability to absorb, riboflavin passes into the large intestine, where it is catabolized by bacteria to various metabolites that can be detected in feces.
 There is speculation that unabsorbed riboflavin could affect the large intestine microbiome.